 Developers, for example, were up against it.
 Trying to carry out their tasks but also fixing/ peer reviewing the work of others.
 Co-workers demanded them at all times of the day and ultimately they were hampered with a client’s environment.

-Strategists, again are busy, always away from their desks; but their priorities are focussed on KPI’s and delivering financially to senior management.
+Strategists, again are busy, always away from their desks; but their priorities are focused on KPI’s and delivering financially to senior management.

 Content authors, unlike the other users, had little direction as they are often away from digital teams.
 The only time they had direction was a demanding stakeholder on their doorsteps.
 The process lets them down, getting pages unlocked, pages approved, pages publishing.